 Come and get a step-by-step guide to making some amazing dishes and pick up some inside tips on cooking them from the experts.
 You will then have the chance to taste some of the fantastic food once it has been made.

-The demonstration kitchen can be found on Fazakerley Street at the Market Street end, where there will also be a covered seating area for you to view the demonstrations.
+The demonstration kitchen can be found Market Street, where there will also be a covered seating area for you to view the demonstrations.
 You can view the schedule for both days below.

 There are three categories for the ‘Great Chorley Bake Off’ competitions this year: Professional, Under 16 and Adults.
 You are permitted to submit one entry per challenge.